Bill of attainder: Supreme Court cases

 The U.S. Supreme Court has invalidated laws under the Attainder Clause on five occasions.

-Two of the United States Supreme Court's first decisions on the meaning of the bill of attainder clause came after the American Civil War.
+Two of the Supreme Court's first decisions on the meaning of the bill of attainder clause came after the American Civil War.
 In Ex parte Garland, 71 U.S. 333 (1866), the court struck down a federal law requiring attorneys practising in federal court to swear that they had not supported the rebellion.
 In Cummings v.
 Missouri, 71 U.S. 277 (1867), the Missouri Constitution required anyone seeking a professional's license from the state to swear they had not supported the rebellion.
 The Supreme Court overturned the law and the constitutional provision, arguing that the people already admitted to practice were subject to penalty without judicial trial.
 The lack of judicial trial was the critical affront to the Constitution, the Court said.

 Two decades later, however, the Court upheld similar laws.
 In Hawker v.
 New York, 170 U.S. 189 (1898), a state law barred convicted felons from practising medicine.
 In Dent v.
 West Virginia, 129 U.S. 114 (1889), a West Virginia state law imposed a new requirement that practising physicians had to have graduated from a licensed medical school or they would be forced to surrender their license.
 The Court upheld both laws because, it said, the laws were narrowly tailored to focus on an individual's qualifications to practice medicine.
 That was not true in Garland or Cummings.

 The Court changed its "bill of attainder test" in 1946.
 In United States v.
 Lovett, 328 U.S. 303 (1946), the Court confronted a federal law that named three people as subversive and excluded them from federal employment.
 Previously, the Court had held that lack of judicial trial and the narrow way in which the law rationally achieved its goals were the only tests of a bill of attainder.
 But the Lovett Court said that a bill of attainder 1) specifically identified the people to be punished; 2) imposed punishment; and 3) did so without benefit of judicial trial.
 As all three prongs of the bill of attainder test were met in Lovett, the court held that a Congressional statute that bars particular individuals from government employment qualifies as punishment prohibited by the bill of attainder clause.